 Learn More About Bart De Langhe

-When it comes to generating new ideas and building customer loyalty, Esade Business School marketing professor Bart De Langhe offers businesses a unique approach to success at the intersection of humans and AI.
+When it comes to generating new ideas and building customer loyalty, Esade Business School marketing professor Bart De Langhe (deh-LONG) offers businesses a unique approach to success at the intersection of humans and AI.

 A behavioral scientist and data analyst named among the Best 40-Under-40 Professors of 2021 by Poets and Quants, De Langhe applies interpretive thinking (the human part) to data (the AI part) so that companies can optimize their resources when composing, decomposing, innovating and delivering on new ideas.
 As a multidisciplinary expert in behavioral economics, human psychology, marketing and data analysis, and a member of the Esade’s Institute for Data-Driven Decisions, De Langhe helps companies not just read data, but have it lead them toward their ideal customers and what those customers want.